jakehffn/zig-nes/README.md

 **NES emulator written in Zig**

 Currently, only the NROM mapper is supported and there is no sound.

-Timing is also off, so building in release will produce very fast emulation.
+This can run games like Super Mario Bros., Donkey Kong, and PacMan.

 ## Build and Usage
 Building with Zig is as simple as running `zig build` in the top project directory.
 The build file assumes that SDL2 is installed in the directory `"C:\lib\SDL2-2.26.4\"`.